One of the easiest ways out of any

 these or similar expressions; “I hereby resign from my employment as

-director/manager/accountant/Head, Human Resources etc
+director/manager/accountant/Head, Human Resources etc. of the

-of the
+director/manager/accountant/Head, Human Resources etc. of the

-or “Please accept my resignation as
+company” or “Please accept my resignation as

-director/manager/accountant/Head, Human Resources etc. of the company
+director/manager/accountant/Head, Human Resources etc. of the company”.

 iv.